AeroliteSR/DarkSoulsIconExtractor/docs/high-resolution.md

 ## Method 2 (new):
-With `01_common` open, as with adding the regular icon, simply add a custom atlas with the "+" button, and use the hi-res texture for it.
+With `01_common` open, as with adding the regular icon, simply add a custom atlas with the "+" button, and use the high-res texture for it.
 As long as the name is still `MENU_Knowledge_{id}`, the game will be able to load it, regardless of it being in the "wrong" file.

 ### Pros:
 - This is way more storage efficient, and takes up minimal space in your mod, making it easier to upload.
 - Your custom additions will be the only `MENU_Knowledge` files in `01_common`, making it very easy to tell what's modded.
-- Saves exponentially more time the more textures you add, as you don't have to edit Witchy's xml.
+- Saves time you would have spent editing Witchy's xml.

 ### Cons:
 - This is not a commonly used or known method, and as such, other people trying to look around or work on your mod may be confused.
 - If you add a LOT of textures, load times for `01_common` will increase.

+I would recommend the latter choice, but either works and it's up to you.